Skip to main content Skip to search Skip to search

 Livia Blackburne's profile page

-Nicole Xu is an illustrator who was born in Shanghai, China, and grew up in Vancouver, Canada.
-She attended Rhode Island School of Design and has worked with numerous newspaper and magazine clients.
+Nicole Xu is an artist who was born in Shanghai, grew up in Vancouver, Canada, and is now based in Portland, Oregon.
+She graduated from Rhode Island School of Design with a BFA in illustration and has worked with numerous magazine and publishing clients.
 Her work often explores themes of loss, healing, and empathy.
-Her debut picture book All of a Sudden and Forever is an Orbis Pictus Recommended Book.
-She lives in Brooklyn, New York, with her dog.
-See more of her art at www.nicole-xu.com.
+Her debut picture book, All of a Sudden and Forever, Help and Healing after the Oklahoma City Bombing, written by Chris Barton, received two starred reviews and was an Orbis Pictus Recommended Book.

 Nicole Xu's profile page